WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 ```

 If you run that following snippet in your browser’s dev tools, you will see it returns `null`.
 Why?
 The pages are only
-requested by `getEntityRecords` resolver after you first run the selector.
-If you wait a moment and run it again, it
+requested by `getEntityRecords` resolver after first running the selector.
+If you wait a moment and re-run it, it
 will return the list of all pages.

 Similarly, the `MyFirstApp` component needs to re-run the selector once the data is available.
 That’s exactly what